expnch/nettools/README.md

 # Network Tools Container

-Container has standard/handy networking utilities installed.
-Script contains a function to launch and exec into a pod with that container, should be added to path as a standalone file or appended to `~/.bash_profile`.
+This is a container with standard/handy networking utilities installed.

+The launc script `kube-run.sh` contains a Bash function to launch and exec into a pod on Kubernetes running the container.
+It should be added to path as a standalone file or its contents appended to `~/.bash_profile`.

-Only tested on macOS
+Only tested on macOS.

-Launch script dependencies: kubectl, jq
+Launch script dependencies: `kubectl`, `jq`

 # Build